Spectory/lithtml-todomvc/README.md

 notifying of state changes.

 Director is a simple router.
-It does not link to UI state in any way, it's just a library to listens to location changes, parses the path and calls your code in response to these patterns (applying pushstate of course).
+It does not link to UI state in any way, it's just a library that listens to location changes, parses the path and calls your code in response to these patterns (applying pushstate of course).

+LocalStorage is managed in a custom middleware.
+There's no need for fancy Redux plugins, the entire middleware is a few lines of code.
+This again reduces 3rd API surface.

 By relying on completely decoupled libs that have small APIs, simple implementations and hardly any runtime we mitigate risk of breaking changes.
-The result is still rather feature rich and easy on the eyes.
+The result is still rather feature rich, performant and easy on the eyes.

 ## Features